HeyWray/tw-adv-ocroo-2025/preliminary/performance_tasks.md

 2. Commit the new dependency `chore: add FastAPI dependency`
 3. Run in development mode using:
 `uv run fastapi dev preliminary/simple_api.py`
-4. Run the following curl command (may require git bash on Windows):
+4. Run the following curl command:
 `curl 127.0.0.1:8000/video`
 5. Confirm that a list of videos and URLs is returned by copying the output below:
 > Description